ministryofjustice/security-guidance/docs/leak-handling-policy.md

 A leak often takes place, but not always, with the intention of furthering the private interests of the person leaking the information, or of others.
 Such leaks are considered to be malicious.

-Leaks can also be accidental or unintentional, for example as a result of security vulnerabilities, or someone leaving a document uncollected in a printer.
+Leaks can also be accidental or unintentional, for example, as a result of security vulnerabilities or someone leaving a document uncollected in a printer.

 A leak is different to a data breach, although there are some similarities.
 The distinction is that in a data breach, specific data is sought to answer a malicious objective.
 An attack is planned and targeted at obtaining the corresponding data.
 Specific tools or techniques are deployed and used to gain access to the data.
 These tools or techniques can be detected by security tooling and processes.